Approach & Practice

 Taking an Indigenous Stance

-Taking an indigenous stance means acknowledging the history and colonial lineage of white persons of European descent and also acknowledging a longing for an expression of life and culture that supports a desire to live life in sacred relation to the earth and a history rooted in reciprocity, interdependence, old wisdom, and everyday magic.
+Taking an indigenous stance means acknowledging the history and colonial lineage of white persons of European descent while also acknowledging a longing for an expression of life and culture that supports a desire to live in sacred relation to the earth and a history rooted in reciprocity, interdependence, old wisdom, and everyday magic.
 It means accepting our inability to control our ancestral inheritance, while taking responsibility for the agency we do have to transform our present and future impact by making a different choice about how we choose to live our lives.
 Dr. Robin Will Kimmerer suggests the possibility of becoming “indigenous to place” or “living as if your children’s future mattered, to take care of the land as if our lives both material and spiritual depended on it”.
-I embrace this invitation and use my craft practice as a form of retraining my being into one of alignment with who and what I believe us capable to be.
+We embrace this invitation and use the practice of craft as a form of retraining our being into one that is in alignment with who and what we believe ourselves capable to be.

 The Interwoven Institute also explicitly acknowledges that interdependence, reciprocity, and the blending of spiritual and making practices are not original ideas.
-They owe a debt to and respect for the diverse indigenous cultures that have been practicing in this way for thousands of years.
+They owe a debt to of respect to the diverse indigenous cultures that have been living and practicing in this way for thousands of years.